 When choosing any of the larger calibres one factor that needs special attention is recoil.
 You should never buy a rifle that you can't learn to shoot confidently and competently.
 If you flinch at the shot then you need to either think about buying a smaller calibre or consider a muzzle brake or better still, a mercury tube or tungsten bead recoil arrester fitted into the stock.
 I personally shoot a short barrelled .500 Jeffrey with a mercury tube in the stock that tames the rifle down from a teeth-rattling demon to a pussycat...well, almost!

-Once you have bought you African hunting rifle, it's a good idea to practice with it as often as possible before bringing it on safari.
-Bench rest shooting is a good start, but try to also practice shooting it from a variety of other shooting positions such as standing with shooting sticks, kneeling and dare I say it, freehand.
+It's a good idea to practice with it as often as possible before bringing it on safari.
+Bench rest shooting is a good start, but try to also practice shooting it from a variety of other shooting positions such as standing with shooting sticks, kneeling and, dare I say it, freehand.
 Try also to vary the range at which you practice.
 The more experience you can gain about the bullet drop of your particular calibre the less you'll have to worry about during your hunting safari.

 You'll also want to consider rifle hygiene.
 A small compact rifle cleaning kit is a good idea.
 Although I'm not a believer in overdoing the rifle cleaning whilst on safari, it a good idea to give it the odd going over, especially if it's been out in the rain.
 Just make sure that you don't overdo the oiling part of the job.
 Oil in the barrel, as you probably know, causes a different point of impact on the first shot and oil on the outside makes for more shine and acts as a magnet to dust.
 So if you do feel the need for a daily spring clean try to make sure that there is no oil left on the rifle when you're finished.